unt-libraries/untl-metadata-documentation/docs/guides/quick-start-guide.rst

 Additional Information
 ======================

-* If you want to see the full guidelines for relation, see the Relation page
+* If you want to see the full guidelines for relation, see the :doc: `Relation </fields/relation>` page
 * For more information about where to find relation information on an object, see Where Can the Relation Information be Found?
 * For additional guidelines regarding relation (including additional kinds of relationships), see How Should the Relation be Filled in?
 * To see additional examples, see Other Examples
 * For a list of useful links for relation, see the Resources section

 ####

+.. _quick-institution-collection

 **************************
 Institution and Collection